forestgrape/coronavirus/index.md

 * #### Masks
     Wear a [mask](./7_social/controlling.md#masks)
-    - Outdoor and indoor: for close range face-to-face contact/talking.
+    - outdoors and indoors: for close range face-to-face contact/talking.
     - In indoor places where susceptible or infectious people can be.
 The longer one stays, the more people there are and the less ventilation there is, the more important.
 This because the infection risk increases with the amount of indoor air breathed.

     The mask should be clean/fresh, have a good fit and a good filter.
 In some situation high-filtration is especially important: in hospitals and if one is possible infected.
 But if symptomatic staying home or at least at of crowds is crucial, since masks may reduce spread but do not prevent it.
 The same is true for all other prevention measures such as distancing and hygiene, they reduce but do not prevent spread.